The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's H10-1 Wu Zetian (signed) is estimated to be worth between £1,600 and £2,400.
-This Giclée print, created in 2022, has shown consistent value growth, with an average annual growth rate of 15%.
-This work has an auction history of 13 total sales since its entry to the market in November 2022.
-The sales in the last 12 months include an average selling price of £1,418, across a total of 3 sales.
-Over the past five years, the hammer price has ranged from £970 in July 2024 to £4,200 in March 2023.
-The average annual growth rate is currently at 15%.
+Damien Hirst's H10-1 Wu Zetian (signed) from 2022, a Giclée Print, is estimated to be worth between £1,800 and £2,700.
+This artwork has sold 3 times in the past 12 months, with an average selling price of £1,418.
+Over the past five years, the hammer price has ranged from £970 in July 2024 to £4,234 in March 2023.
+The current average annual growth rate is -17%.
+This piece has a strong auction history, having been sold 13 times since its initial sale in November 2022.
 The edition size of this artwork is limited to 2,853.

 Unlock up-to-the-minute market data on Damien Hirst's H10-1 Wu Zetian, login or create a free account today